dotnet/corefx/Documentation/coding-guidelines/project-guidelines.md

 - **Platform Runtimes:** NetFx (aka CLR/Desktop), CoreCLR, CoreRT (aka NetNative/AOT/MRT)
 - **Target Frameworks:** NetFx (aka Desktop), netstandard (aka dotnet/Portable), NETCoreApp (aka .NET Core), UAP (aka UWP/Store/netcore50)
 - **Version:** Potentially multiple versions at the same time.
+- **TestTFM:** net46, netcoreapp1.1, netcore50.
+This is the TFM that will be used to run the tests in.
+(Used in test projects only)

 ##Full Repo build pass
 **Build Parameters:** *Flavor, Architecture*<BR/>